-Background and Justification: For the past few years, Digital Vibez has collaborated with several organizations and municipalities, such as Quantum Foundation, United Way of Palm Beach County, Community Foundation, Children's Services Council of Palm Beach County, and other youth-centered organizations to deliver health and fitness classes and the KidsFit Jamathon to Palm Beach County youth.
+Background and Justification: For the past few years, Digital Vibez has collaborated with several organizations and municipalities, such as Quantum Foundation, United Way of Palm Beach County, Community Foundation, Children's Services Council of Palm Beach County, and other youth-centered organizations to deliver health and fitness classes to Palm Beach County youth.
+These Programs foster a love of fitness and teaching children at an early age how to incorporate physical activity, healthy behaviors, and good nutrition into their everyday lives.
 Health & Wellness Supports was one of the action areas identified in the Youth Master Plan.
-Last summer, the Program served 350 children over a 6-week period.
-This year, the Program has been expanded to serve 480 children over an 8-week period at additional sites throughout Palm Beach County.
+Last year, the Wellness Workshop and Fitness Jamz Program served 1,000 youth over an 8-week period.